 Opportunities For Service Providers

-Service providers (SPs) have a golden, but short-lived opportunity to commercialize the $30B cloud services market before AWS and others call it “game over.”
+Service providers (SPs) still have a golden, but short-lived opportunity to commercialize the $266.4 billion cloud services market before AWS and others call it “game over.”
 By being more agile, able to scale and playing to their strengths, SPs can use the cloud to not only consolidate their existing revenue streams but create new ones.

 Trouble is, outdated mindsets and a lack of customer-first innovations are causing too many SPs to let the cloud services opportunity sail away without them.
 Here’s a look at the five ways SPs will miss the cloud services boat if they don’t move quickly: